 Conferencing is another strong point of this platform.
 Up to 200 participants can join in on a video call, while audio conferences don’t even have a limit to the number of participants.
 The service becomes even more valuable to call centers at the higher price points, as it adds automatic call recording, some advanced features for handling business calls, and even real-time analytics.

-You pay for this service per user per month, but it becomes a very affordable virtual phone number in its higher tiers.
-Plans start at $19.99 per month, and all include unlimited SMS and phone calls, although the Essentials plan is strictly limited to 20 users.
-A direct upgrade of the most basic plan is the Standard plan, which costs just $8 more but adds so many features, especially for conferencing and integration.
+You pay for this service per user per month, but it becomes an affordable virtual phone number in its higher tiers.
+Plans start at $19.99 per month, and all include unlimited SMS and calls, although the Essentials plan is strictly limited to 20 users.
+A direct upgrade of the basic plan is the Standard plan, which costs just $8 more but adds so many features, especially for conferencing and integration.